speedandfunction/RecordLib/docs/pages/webapp.rst

 Postgres
 ---------

 We'll need a Postgres database set up.
 Install Postgres and create a database and a user for Recordlib.
+This user needs to be able to create new databases because pytest-django needs this ability for the testing suite.

 .. code-block:: bash
    me$ sudo apt install postgresql postgresql-contrib